RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 |:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Simple, Consistent, and General Format for Simulation Output**<br>Simulations of `macpan2` models are always returned in the same format – there are no options.
 This inflexibility is deliberate.
 The simulation data format is simple and easily adapted to whatever data organizational preferences you might have.
 This choice also benefits us because it means we do not need to worry about reinventing data preparation tools (many of which already exist) and focus on epidemiological modelling functionality (of which fewer options exist).
 [This](https://canmod.github.io/macpan2/articles/quickstart#generating-simulations) article gives a brief but full description of the data format. |

-MLi: Page not found.
+==MLi: Page not found.
 Unless quickstart shows how to manually make an SIR, I am not comfortable with the current flow.
 I don't like the idea of right off the bat you use the template.
-Don't get me wrong, for an user that is probably the case, but for teaching, I would like a manual implementation first.
+Don't get me wrong, for an user that is probably the case, but for teaching, I would like a manual implementation first.==

+==RZhao: It would be nice to show a implementation here instead of a quick start guide.
+I know there is detailed explanation later, but some short annotation to the first chunk of code would be appreciate:==
+- ==what did `mp_trajectory` do: convert data to long format for `ggplot`==
+- ==The `mutate` part is to rename variables for the figure==

 ### Relating Model Specifications to Box Diagrams